No Deshaun at Practice; No Explanation From Texans

 HOUSTON -- The Houston Texans began practice Tuesday morning with the chance to improve.
 It marked the first day of padded practice, and an opportunity for those fighting for a roster spot to pull ahead and impress.

 Maybe they did, but that wasn't the focus.
-It was back on Deshaun Watson, who did not show during the two-hours workout outside the Houston Methodist Training Complex.
+It was back on Deshaun Watson, who did not show during the two-hour workout outside the Houston Methodist Training Complex.

 When asked about Watson after Tuesday's practice, Texans head coach David Culley declined to give specifics.
 Was it an injury?
 A trade?
 Was he even at the complex?